Road signs in Malaysia: Tourist destination signs

 Malaysian tourist destination signs are in maroon with white and black icons.

 Weighing bridge signs

 There is also a signs for weighing bridge.

-Road name sign
+Road name signs

-Road name sign in Malaysia have many different colours and styles according the local authority to design with them.
+Road name sign in Malaysia have many different colours, shapes and styles according the local authority to design with them.

 Road markings

 Road markings in Malaysia primarily use thermoplastic and are white.
 Yellow markings are usually for road shoulders, construction or temporary markings and parking.

 Centre lines

 Centre lines divide the road into either direction.

 Edge lines

 Edge lines are located at the edges of a road, whether there is a median or pavement or not.

 Lane dividers

 Lane dividers divide road into lanes according to its designated width.

 Directional markings

 Directional marking consists of arrows and lettering on the road.